 Disease burden in 2012

-An estimated 3.4 billion people are at risk on malaria, of which 1.2 billion are at high risk.
-In high-risk areas, more than one malaria case occurs per every 1000 population.
+An estimated 3.4 billion people are at risk of malaria, of whom 1.2 billion are at high risk.
+In high-risk areas, more than one malaria case occurs per 1000 population.

-Between 2000 and 2012, an estimated 3.3 million lives were saved as a result of a scale-up of malaria interventions.
-90%, or 3 million, of these lives saved are in the under-five age group, in sub-Saharan Africa.
+Between 2000 and 2012, a scale-up of malaria interventions saved an estimated 3.3 million lives.
+90%, or 3 million, of these are in the under-five age group in sub-Saharan Africa.

 Funding remains inadequate